 Directions: From Tacoma’s Museum District, it’s time to head to the Mount Rainier area!
 Just follow Highway 7, and it’ll become Highway 706/National Park Highway, take you through Elbe and to…

-There’s a reason that a horseback ride at sunset is at the top of the list of romantic cliches, but watching the sun go down from atop a horse in the shadow of Mount Rainier is on a whole different level.
-Your experienced guide will give you sage instruction on handling the horse, and then lead you and your sweetie on an adventure through the forested trails and scenic outcroppings of the foothills of the Nisqually River valley.
+Ever watched the sun go down while astride a horse in the shadow of Mount Rainier?
+Here's your chance.
+Your experienced guide will give you sage instruction on handling the horse, and then lead you and yours on an adventure through the forested trails and scenic outcroppings of the foothills of the Nisqually River valley.

 A one-hour Sunset Mountain Ride is $75 per person or $150 per couple, and is by reservation only.

 Directions: Continue up Highway 706/National Park Highway toward the mountain gateway town of Ashford.
 Just after you pass the main part of town, you’ll be at…

 Stop 6: Cannibal Hot Tub at Paradise Village Lodge

 You know what they say: The couple that cooks together…

 Jump into an iron cauldron filled with mountain-fresh water that's heated by a wood fire underneath at Paradise Village Lodge.
 There’s something about the combination of woodsmoke and water that’s heated to just the right temperature that is a glorious mix of primitive and luxurious.

 Directions: Just continue on National Park Highway toward Mount Rainier National Park, and in less than five minutes, you’ll arrive at your overnight spot.